 Bone grafting surgery

-In order to become an orthopedic surgeon, a person must:
+To become an orthopedic surgeon, a person must:

 - graduate from an accredited medical school with a Doctor of Medicine or a Doctor of Osteopathy degree